-Walking and cycling Walking and cycling are the highest priority access modes as they are the most sustainable, cost-effective, equitable and accessible.
-Pedestrians and urban and commercial viability.
+Walking and cycling

+Walking and cycling are the highest priority access modes as they are the most sustainable, cost-effective, equitable and accessible.
+Pedestrians and bicycle riders have the lowest environmental impact and (typically) require the least amount of space, while they also contribute to personal safety, urban and commercial viability.